MARKET PULSE-US stocks to watch: Novo Nordisk, Microsoft, Schlumberger

 The company's chief executive officer or board, or both, should be replaced because of a growing debt pile, the opaque nature of the oil and gas company's finances and CEO Aubrey McClendon's "questionable" transactions with the company, Argus Research oil analyst Phil Weiss said on Friday.

-The company reported higher quarterly profit on Friday, boosted by better-than-expected sales at established restaurants in the United States and its top revenue market of Europe.
+The company reported higher quarterly profit, on strong sales at established restaurants in the United States and Europe.

 The industrial conglomerate reported higher quarterly results and raised its earnings forecast for the full year, saying growth in U.S. and high-growth markets was more than offsetting softness in Europe.

-The company, which makes batteries and interiors for the auto industry, reported higher quarterly earnings on Friday and projected full-year earnings toward the low end of its previous forecast.
+The company, which makes batteries and interiors for the auto industry, reported higher second-quarter earnings on Friday, helped by new launches of seating and interior programs.

-The company posted a bigger-than-expected increase in quarterly profit on Friday as the maker of Kleenex tissues and Huggies diapers trimmed costs, while strength in emerging markets mitigated some weakness in the United States.
+The company posted a bigger-than-expected increase in quarterly profit on Friday as the maker of Kleenex tissues and Huggies diapers trimmed costs and saw growth overseas mitigate some weakness in the United States.

 The private equity firm raised its offer to acquire Great Wolf Resorts to $7.85 per share, above rival bidder KSL Capital Partners' most recent offer.